Multiobjective Aerodynamic Design Optimization of the NASA Common Research Model: Experiments

 \Cref{fig:hv_seq} shows the performance comparison (in terms of hypervolume) for sequential sampling ($q=1$).
 Notice that \qpots~(blue) is consistently the best performer, or is amongst the best.
 We show \qpots-Nystrom-Pareto (that is $X_m$ chosen as the current Pareto set) for the $d=10$ experiments which shows no loss of accuracy for the DTLZ3 function and, surprisingly, a slight gain in accuracy for the ZDT3 function.
 Despite the success in the $q=1$ setting, our main benefit is seen in the batch sampling setting which we discuss next.

 The demonstration for the batch setting is shown in \Cref{fig:hv_batch}, where we present experiments with $q=2, 4$; like in the $q=1$ setting we include \qpots-Nystrom-Pareto for the $d=10$ experiments only.
 While \qpots~comfortably wins in all experiments, notice that the difference with TSEMO is more pronounced in the batch setting.
-The advantage in the batch setting $q>1$ is a key benefit of \qpots, because the cost of batch sampling is practically the same as sequential ($q=1$) sampling.
+The advantage in the batch setting $q>1$ is a key benefit of \qpots, because the cost of batch sampling is practically the same as sequential ($q=1$) sampling. \mg{It is expected that \qpots~performs better in the batch setting; this is for the following reasons.
+While the Thompson sampling automatically balances exploration and exploitation in the iterates, we further ensure diversity in the candidates by sorting them according to the maximin distance.
+Additionally, our batch sampling avoids complex stochastic optimization as in other methods (e.g., qNEHVI) which makes the computation cheap and deterministic.}